Mockbuster (film): Production

 The film was presented at Marché du Film at Cannes Film Festival in April 2024, as part of "Adelaide goes to Cannes".
 The film is a "double-feature" directorial debut for Anthony Frith (who also works as a tutor with the University of South Australia), with the creation of The Land That Time Forgot along with Mockbuster.
 He said afterwards "I went into this project thinking that directing a dinosaur movie for The Asylum would be fun, and that it would make for a hilarious behind-the-scenes doc... started to see their true genius: controlled chaos".

 Funding for Mockbuster was provided by Screen Australia, with the South Australian Film Corporation and the Adelaide Film Festival Investment Fund, in association with VicScreen.
 Additional funding was provided by KOJO Studios, Green Marble Productions, and Time Horse Productions.
 The film was co-written by Frith and Sandy Cameron (a UniSA lecturer in film and television), and produced by Cameron, David Elliot-Jones, and Naomi Ball, through Mostly True Media and Walking Fish Productions.
 Maxx Corkindale was responsible for the cinematography, Bryony Marks composed the score, and David Scarborough edited the film.
 Executive producers included New Zealand filmmaker David Farrier, Nick Savva (general manager of Giant Pictures), Madeleine Schumacher, Alex West, Ty Morse, Phil Laboon, Ari Harrison, and Cam Rogers.

 Release

 Mockbuster had its world premiere at the 2025 Adelaide Film Festival on 24 October 2025 at the Piccadilly Cinema in North Adelaide.
 The Land That Time Forgot also got its premiere at the festival, screening at The Mercury on 26 October.

 The film was acquired by American distribution company Giant Pictures for worldwide distribution, while Umbrella Entertainment has distribution rights for Australia and New Zealand.

-The film will be screened at various North American film festivals, before theatrical release in the US in late spring 2026.
+The film was be screened at various North American film festivals, before theatrical release in the US in late spring 2026.

-Accolades
+Reception

 Mockbuster won the Feature Documentary Audience Award at the Adelaide Film Festival.
+Phil Hoad of The Guardian gave the documentary four stars out of five.